alegon23/trailerplus-cac-2023/README.md

 _Edit 2:_ Now you can add/remove favorites!

-_Notice:_ Some things don't work yet.
-Also, I recommend using Google Chrome.
+_Notice:_ I recommend using Google Chrome.

 ## Instalation
 Commands you need to run for the dependencies